Oceanity/firebot-spotify/README.md

   - Log in and authorize on the page that pops up
 - You should now have the ability to use this script's Effects, Events and Replace Variables in Firebot

+### Updating

+- Overwrite existing `oceanitySpotifyIntegration.js` with new version
+- Restart Firebot

 ### Lyrics Setup

 - Install Tampermonkey from https://www.tampermonkey.net/